PROPERTY TAX INFORMATION

 SUMMER TAX DEFERMENT

-Senior citizens, who are eligible for a summer tax deferment, providing additional time to pay taxes without interest penalty, may fill out and submit the Deferment Form on or before September 15 at City Hall to defer City taxes until February 14 without penalty.
+Residents, who meet the State of Michigan’s eligibility for a summer tax deferment, will be provided additional time to pay taxes without interest penalty, by filling out and submitting the States Deferment Form on or before September 15 and delivering it to the City Hall, requesting a deferral of their City Summer tax bill until February 14, without penalty.

 - 62 years of age or older,